Sydney-Informatics-Hub/recocam/README.md

 [![Travis build status](https://travis-ci.org/informatics/recocam.svg?branch=master)](https://travis-ci.org/informatics/recocam)
 <!-- badges: end -->

-**recocam** provides robust tools for processing and extracting information from collections of camera trap images, and is optimized to prepare manually tagged JPG images for analysis with the **camtrapR** package.
+**recocam** provides robust tools for extracting and processing information and annotations that have been stored in image EXIF data.
+This package was built to support ecologists who have to deal with large numbers of images from camera traps and to prepare them for analysis with the camtrapr packahe, but it can work with all sorts of images as long as they contain annotation that have been stored in the keywords EXIF attribute field.
+This package was developed by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.

 This package is designed to be computationally efficient and can process multiple subfolders full of images, but be aware that processing time goes up as more images are included.
+Current processing speed for the main importing function gather_images() is around 100 images a second.

-This package produces three main outputs: a species record table, camera trap information table, and a rejected image table.
+This package allows users to generate a data frame of information contained in image EXIF data, and can adapt to different tagging schemes as long as they follow a structure (see below).
+The other functions in the package are designed to enable users to use their image data with **camtrapr**'s data exploration tools.

 ## Installation